panjianning/cbnet/README.md

 ```

 ## FAQ
+### Paddle to PyTorch?
-### How to get the numpy-array-style weights in paddle detection
+1. get the numpy-array-style weights in paddle detection
 ```python
 from paddle import fluid
 import os